-- A team of nine security guards, including a security director, who work in two-member teams 24 hours per day, seven days per week.
+- A team of security guards who work in two-member teams 24 hours per day, seven days per week.
 These team members are trained through manuals and frequent drills to assure understanding of life safety procedures.

 This building is equipped with an automated early warning fire detection system, which automatically notifies the Denver Fire Department, building safety personnel, and building tenants.
 The components of the system include the following: